 Conflict Competencies 360

-The CC360 is a tool that has been developed to help give you insight into how you think, feel and behave in conflict situations.
-The feedback provides valuable information about your conflict style, providing a unique opportunity to learn about yourself and is an integral part of your ICCCR course.
+The CC360 is a tool that has been developed to provide you insights into how you think, feel and behave in conflict situations.
+The feedback provides valuable information about your conflict style, offering a unique opportunity to learn about yourself and is an integral part of your ICCCR course.
 The CC360 is a short questionnaire that will help you reflect on how you are in conflict situations with others.
-The profile utilizes multi-rater feedback to provide you with a holistic view of yourself, how you view yourself in conflict situations, and importantly, how others see you.
+The profile utilizes multi-rater feedback to provide you with a holistic view of yourself, how you view yourself in conflict situations, and how others see you.
 The CC360 will help you to introspect and analyze the way you deal with conflict.
 You can ultimately use it as a springboard for your development both inside and outside the classroom.
 The feedback you receive from the CC360 is an essential element of this process and while it may feel uncomfortable at times, it will provide information critical to your growth and learning.

 In addition to completing the CC360 yourself, you will be asked to give this questionnaire to 3 people in different areas of your life: 1 person from your personal life and 2 people in your professional life.
-We have found that doing so can give you a better sense of not only how you think you respond when in conflict with others but also how others feel you respond.
+We have found that doing so can give you a better sense of not only how you think you respond when in conflict with others but also how others perceive your response.
 This information can be invaluable in giving you a clearer sense of your strengths as well as highlighting areas of improvement in your conflict resolution skillset.
 From the two individuals selected in your professional life, you will be asked to seek feedback from one person who holds a higher position of power (i.e. a supervisor) and one who holds a lower position of power (i.e. a direct report).
 These different sources of data will be clearly identified in your individualized feedback profile and thus will allow for an examination of how differences in context and power affect your negotiation behaviors and outcomes.

 We invite you to approach the feedback not as a diagnosis of your skills, but as constructive feedback from a group of well-intentioned respondents.
 Therefore, we have designed the feedback process in a non-anonymous fashion, and encourage you to choose respondents who you believe can give you straightforward and constructive feedback.
 We suggest that you view the feedback you receive as only the beginning of a discussion that you may wish to have about your negotiation skills, both with your trainers and fellow students as well as with those individuals who were kind enough to provide you with honest feedback.